REST API Shell Scripts

 Federated Authentication

-If your login experience to XTAM is a federated sign-in page like the one shown below, then you will use the following to authenticate using our REST APIs.
+If your login experience to PAM is a federated sign-in page like the one shown below, then you will use the following to authenticate using our REST APIs.

 #!/bin/bash